PaulBarrie/ci-security-report/README.md

 # Dreamquark CI security report

-This action is meant for generating differential security reports based on [Trivy](https://github.com/aquasecurity/trivy) to be published as a comment of a pull request.
+This action is meant for generating differential security reports based on [Trivy](https://github.com/aquasecurity/trivy) to be published as a coment of a pull request.

 From a base image used as reference, it underlies the new security vulnerabilities and the one that have been removed after changes in your source code.